As a child, I desperately wanted to be respected and accepted that I would go out of my way to make friends.

 As she told these stories, I really couldn’t recollect the experiences.

-As I thought about her revelations, I reflected on my sensitivity throughout life for the plight of others, particularly when they were in new environments, and felt out of place.
+As I thought about her revelations, I reflected on my sensitivity throughout life to the plight of others, mainly when they were in new environments and felt out of place.

 At the time, Mrs. Simpson did not know that for every one student I befriended, the next one began to bully me.